McTavishLab/R_OpenTree_tutorials/_episodes/01-find-taxa.md

 - 'What does TNRS stand for?'
 objectives:
 - "Getting OTT ids for some taxa."
-- "Understanding TNRS approximate matching and its sensitivity."
+- "Understanding TNRS, approximate matching and its sensitivity."
 # - "Finding the utility of taxonomic contexts"
-# - 'Discovering functions to handle a "match_names" object.'
+# - "Discovering functions to handle a 'match_names' object."
 keypoints:
-- "OTT ids are the Open Tree of Life Taxonomy handlers, they allow us to interact with the Open Tree synthetic tree."
+- "OTT ids are the Open Tree of Life Taxonomy handlers; they identify taxa."
-# - "taxonomic context is very important to find the correct _ott ids_ for our taxa."
+# - "taxonomic context is very important to find the correct OTT ids for our taxa."
 - "You can go from a scientific name to an OTT id with TNRS matching."
 - "You cannot go from a common name to OTT id with the Open Tree of Life tools."
 ---